DanRoscigno/DocusaurusAlgoliaCustomMetadata/versioned_docs/version-2.5/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 ## Description

-Routine Load is an asynchronous loading method based on the MySQL protocol.
-It continuously consumes messages from Apache Kafka® and loads data into StarRocks.
+Routine Load can continuously consumes messages from Apache Kafka® and loads data into StarRocks.
 Routine Load can consume CSV and JSON data from a Kafka cluster and access Kafka via SSL encryption, SASL authentication, or unsecured authentication.

 This topic describes the syntax, parameters, and examples of the CREATE ROUTINE LOAD statement.

 > **NOTE**
 >